 Introduction to the skills of table tennis.
 Course is designed for the beginner, although intermediate and advanced players are welcome and encouraged to enroll.
 Emphasis is on rules, etiquette, safety, skills, paddle selection, equipment maintenance, and strategies for service, service return, and volley play.
 An important aim of the class will be to create and promote interest in table tennis as a leisure time activity.
 27-108 hours laboratory per semester.
 AA/AS GE.
-Transfer: CSU, UC; CSU GE: Area E; Max UC credit, 4 units of KIN activity courses (May be taken four times) Grading Option: OP
+Transfer: CSU, UC\; CSU GE: Area E; \Max UC credit, 4 units of KIN activity courses

-KIN TTT TABLE TENNIS TOURNAMENT
+KIN TTT TABLE TENNIS TOURNAMENT .5-2 UNITS

 Course is designed for the intermediate and advanced players with emphasis on Offensive and Defensive strategies for tournament play.
 Rules, etiquette, safety, skills, paddle selection, equipment maintenance, and strategies for service, service return, and volley play will be reviewed.
 An important aim of the class will be to create and promote interest in table tennis as a competitive activity.
 27-108 hours laboratory per semester.
 AA/AS GE.
-Transfer: CSU, UC; CSU GE: Area E; Max UC credit, 4 units of KIN activity courses (May be taken four times) Degree Applicable, Credit Grading Option: OP
+Transfer: CSU, UC\; CSU GE: Area E; \Max UC credit, 4 units of KIN activity courses Degree Applicable, Credit Grading Option: OP

-KIN UF ULTIMATE
+KIN UF ULTIMATE FRISBEE .5-2 UNITS

 Introduction and participation in the skills and conditioning needed to participate in the sport of ultimate Frisbee.
+27-108 laboratory hours per semester.
 AA/AS GE.
-Transfer: CSU, UC; CSU GE: E. Max UC credit, 4 units of KIN activity courses (May be taken four times)
+Transfer: CSU, UC\; CSU GE: E. \Max UC credit, 4 units of KIN activity courses

-KIN VB VOLLEYBALL
+KIN VB VOLLEYBALL .5-2 UNITS

 This course is designed to provide students an opportunity to learn and practice those skills which are acceptable under current rules and interpretations in the game of volleyball.
 Open to all skill levels.
+27-108 laboratory hours per semester.
 AA/AS GE.
-Transfer: CSU, UC; CSU GE: Area E; Max UC credit, 4 units of KIN activity courses (May be taken four times) Degree Applicable, Credit Grading Option: OP
+Transfer: CSU, UC\; CSU GE: Area E; \Max UC credit, 4 units of KIN activity courses Degree Applicable, Credit Grading Option: OP